EXPLORE THE SPANISH PYRENEES AND THE VAL D’ARAN

 La Seu d’Urgell

 La Seu d’Urgell is a humble little town with a nice old quarter.
-But what makes it perfect is its location smack in the middle of all these tallboy Spanish Pyrenees and easy access to Andorra and all the other Aran highlands.
+But what makes it perfect is its location smack in the middle of all these tallboy Spanish Pyrenees and easy access to Andorra and all the other Aragon highlands.
 I still can’t pronounce it.
 (La say-u dur-zhey.)

 This is the capital of Adventureland.
 Biking.
 Riding.
 Rafting.
 Kayaking.
 Hiking.
 Mountain Climbing.
-Just about everything up-and-down.
+Just about everything up-and-down to do.
 It was also the base for the river sports part of the Barcelona Olympics and there’s a world class kayak course that flows right through town.
 Perfect to chill for an hour or two watching others get wet.
 But also, with all that athlete and fan housing there’s a ton of housing options at every price range, making the ugly modern buildings likable.

 But the old quarter is cool too, with peeps living here since pre-Roman times under dark covered stone passageways and restaurants.
 The big Romanesque cathedral in the middle of town is know for its oldness and Romanesqueness.

-La Seu d’Urgell views
+La Seu d’Urgell trees

 Where to Stay in La Seu d’Urgell